 - Accelerated death benefit only - In these policies, the LTC benefits are taken directly from the death benefit and do not exceed the total amount of the death benefit.
 Once the death benefit is exhausted, no more chronic illness benefits will be paid.

 - Accelerated death benefit plus separate benefits - These policies are very similar, but they provide LTC benefits that go beyond the value of the death benefit after you use it up.
-In reality, though, these policies will have a lower total death benefit, which is something to keep in mind.
+In reality, though, these policies may have a lower total death benefit, which is something to keep in mind.
 Sometimes these policies provide better long term care coverage, sometimes they don’t.
 The rates will vary from person to person, which is why it's important to work with a knowledgeable agent who can compare the different options and provide the best possible quotes.

 Every company is different in the features they emphasize, the way they structure their policies, and even the way they pay out long term care benefits once you become eligible to receive them.

 For example, most hybrid policies offer a 'reimbursement payout.'
 This means that you must incur the medical expenses first, then apply for reimbursement and the company will pay the amount (up to the maximum monthly limit defined in the policy).

 However, some hybrid policies offer an 'indemnity payout,' meaning that once you qualify to receive benefits (being unable to perform 2 of 6 activities of daily living), you can receive an annual lump sum payment directly from the insurance company without having to submit any receipts for specific expenses.

 Compared to a reimbursement payout, the indemnity payout is a more consumer-friendly option that gives you more control of the LTC benefits.
-This is convenient for people who would like to receive home care from a family member or 'non-qualified' caregiver.
+This is convenient for people who would like to have the freedom to receive home care from a family member or 'non-qualified' caregiver.